peaceiris/actions-gh-pages/README.md

 | `deploy_key` | ✅️ | ✅️ | SSH | Necessary |
 | `personal_token` | ✅️ | ✅️ | HTTPS | Necessary |

 Notes: Actually, the `GitHub_TOKEN` works for deploying to GitHub Pages but it has still some limitations.
 For the first deployment, we need to select the `gh-pages` branch or `master` branch on the repository settings tab.
+See [First Deployment with `GITHUB_TOKEN`](#%EF%B8%8F-first-deployment-with-github_token)

 ### Supported Platforms